seanrostami/Mancheata/README.md

 - If the **last** stone of the distribution is deposited into one of the player's own pits then he can/must perform another move.
 Otherwise, play passes to the opponent.

-- The game ends when a player _starts_ a turn and with all his pits empty (most explanations of Mancala are vague about this part).
+- The game ends when a player _starts_ a turn with all his pits empty (most explanations of Mancala are vague about this part).
 When this happens, the player's opponent deposits all stones from his own pits into his own store.
 The winner is the player whose store contains the most stones.

 ![MANCALA](https://github.com/seanrostami/Mancheata/raw/master/MANCALA.JPG "board and initial distribution")